cmkishores/kochi-metro-fare/README.md

 ### Things Learnt

-* Setting up a reactJS project from start
+* Setting up a ReactJS project from start
 * Using CSS framework Bulma for styling
 * Parsing data from a JSON file and populating a component
 * Changing states upon user input